AinslieSimons/SDG_11.2.1/source/README.md

 * to make the code reusable so that it may be able to analyse other data and:
     * assess the availability of other services across the UK
     * be used to assess the availability of services in other nations

+# The team

+The coding of this project has been carried out primarily by staff at the Office for National Statistics.
+The primary programmer and project lead is James Westwood.
+Geospatial advice has been given Musa Chirikeni.
+Planning help, advice and support was provided by Lucy Gwilliam.
+And assistance with the planning of the original method and code was provided by Michael Hodge.

 ## Process